yshashanky/StartingReactJS/README.md

     - Local: http://localhost:3000
     - On Your Network: http://192.168.1.37:3000
     - npm install react-router-dom: to enable multiple routes in our app
+    - npm install formik: to create forms
-    - npm install formik: to validate forms
+    - npm install yup: to validate forms